(for some strange reason I moved this old post to the draft section so I am republishing it)

-I remember talking to a young Filipina who must have been around 20-21 years old and asking her if she was still going to school or working (I actually thought she was 16-18 years old) and she said “no, I work to support my husband and my child in the Philippines”.
+I remember talking to a young Filipina who was 20-21 years old and asking her if she was still going to school or working and she said “no, I work to support my husband and my child in the Philippines”.

 A lot of Filipinos get married and have children pretty soon in life.
 I know a lot of buntis or pregnant 18-25 year old Filipinas and a lot of very young Filipino couples who have kids before they even get adequate qualifications and a proper job.

 I am not judging anybody, I just want to share my thoughts on the subject because I am an advocate of strategic thinking and moves.

 I think one of the best strategic moves I have made in my life was my decision to take my time before getting married.

 I got married at age 36 and I don’t regret at all waiting that long.

 Few months ago I went through the Facebook profiles of some of the girls I was badly in love with when I was a teen-ager, and even in my early 20’s, and, by observing the stuff they post, I realized that the kind of person I am now, my top values and priorities, has absolutely nothing to do with what these women have become and marrying one of them 30 years ago or so would certainly have turned out to be a disaster.

 What this tells me is that when I was too young my emotions were too wishy-washy and I was definitely not in the position to choose a person for life.

 Also, I would have missed out on a lot of amazing trips around the world and adventures that have enriched my life beyond measure and that I could hardly have made had I chosen to get married (let alone having kids) in my early 20’s.